-9. Grow Traffic
+10. Grow Traffic

-Social Media marketing is a great “tool” to get traffic to your content, blog or website.
+Social media marketing is a great “tool” to get traffic to your content, blog or website.
 Once you are building your audience, you can share valuable information – or links to the information which you publish on your own website or blog.
 Interested followers will gladly click on the shared links and thus become visitors to your website (=traffic).

-10. Build an email list
+11. Build an email list

-Yes, you can transfer social media contacts to your email list.
-And you should, too.
 Either you offer a lead magnet (some piece of valuable information) people can download in exchange for their email address directly on your social media accounts, or you get people to your website and offer a lead magnet or a signup form there.

 An audience in social media is usually not as valuable as subscribers to your email list.
 But you can use your social audience to help you build your email list faster.
 For instance, you can tweet about your lead magnet.

-11. Get inspiration
+13. Get inspiration

 Sometimes when I am running out of ideas for new blog posts, I simply browse around social media and see what others from my niche write about.
-Just seeing the content from others usually gives me a ton of new ideas what to write about.
+Just seeing the content from others usually gives me a ton of new ideas on what to write about.
 That does not mean I copy anything; that is not the way to go.
 But I get inspiration and unanswered questions I can tackle in my next post.

 Also, conversations, especially on Twitter, are often a great starting point for a new post.
 Jonathan has done that in a couple of his articles.